 But, if you have an area and the means, grow this crop.
 I would love to, but it looks like it will have to wait until we move to our forever homestead.

-Beans are must-have crop for self sufficiency.
+Beans are a must-have crop for self-sufficiency.
 While they only provide about 3 pounds per 100 square feet of space, those three pounds will provide you with roughly 4500 calories.
 Pretty impressive.

-Beans can help sustain you in a SHTF scenario, they’re easy to grow and keeping beans for seed?
+Beans can help sustain you in an SHTF scenario, they’re easy to grow, and keeping beans for seed?
 You can do that almost indefinitely.
 Bush varieties mature more quickly than pole varieties, but we choose to grow a bit of both.